nlaha/godot-midi/README.md

 1. Download the latest release over at https://github.com/nlaha/GodotMidi/releases

-2. Extract it to your `res://addons/` folder
+2. Extract it to your `res://` folder such that both addons and bin are in the root of your project

 3. Enable the plugin in the godot project settings menu